mcmire/personal-content--writings/posts/my-thoughts-on-ai.md

 #### Dario Amodei

+##### On unlocking a better future with AI

 > I think it is critical to have a genuinely inspiring vision of the future, and not just a plan to fight fires.
 Many of the implications of powerful AI are adversarial or dangerous, but at the end of it all, there has to be something we’re fighting _for_ …
 >
 > The list of positive applications of powerful AI is extremely long … but \[there are certain] areas that seem to me to have the greatest potential to directly improve the quality of human life. …
 >
-> \[T]he right way to think of AI is not as a method of data analysis, but as a virtual biologist who performs all the tasks biologists do, including designing and running experiments in the real world (by controlling lab robots or simply telling humans which experiments to run – as a Principal Investigator would to their graduate students), inventing new biological methods or measurement techniques, and so on.
-It is by speeding up the _whole research process_ that AI can truly accelerate biology. …
->
 > \[M]y basic prediction is that AI-enabled biology and medicine will allow us to compress the progress that human biologists would have achieved over the next 50-100 years into 5-10 years. …
 >
 > \[T]he idea of an “AI coach” who always helps you to be the best version of yourself, who studies your interactions and helps you learn to be more effective, seems very promising. …
 >
 > It’s my guess that \[AI] would … be on track to lead to the cure or prevention of most mental illness …
 >
-> If AI further increases economic growth and quality of life in the developed world, while doing little to help the developing world, we should view that as a terrible moral failure and a blemish on the genuine humanitarian victories in the previous two sections.
-Ideally, powerful AI should help the developing world catch up to the developed world, even as it revolutionizes the latter.
->
 > Advances in crop technology like better fertilizers and pesticides, more automation, and more efficient land use drastically increased crop yields across the 20th century, saving millions of people from hunger … Finding even more ways to do this—as well as to make agricultural supply chains even more efficient—could give us an AI-driven second Green Revolution …
 >
 > We can expect that AI will lead to improvements in technologies that slow or prevent climate change, from atmospheric carbon-removal and clean energy technology to lab-grown meat that reduces our reliance on carbon-intensive factory farming …
 >
-> One concern … is people opting out of AI-enabled benefits (similar to the anti-vaccine movement, or Luddite movements more generally).
-There could end up being bad feedback cycles … leading to an ever-increasing gap and even creating a dystopian underclass … This would, once again, place a moral blemish on AI’s positive advances. …
->
-> \[I]t seems very important that democracies have the upper hand on the world stage when powerful AI is created. …
->
 > I expect improvements in mental health, well-being, and education to increase democracy, as all three are negatively correlated with support for authoritarian leaders. …
 >
 > \[C]ould AI improve our legal and judicial system by making decisions and processes more impartial? … I am not suggesting that we literally replace judges with AI systems, but the combination of impartiality with the ability to understand and process messy, real world situations feels like it should have some serious positive applications to law and justice. …
 >
-> In a similar vein, AI could be used to both aggregate opinions and drive consensus among citizens, resolving conflict, finding common ground, and seeking compromise. …
+> In a similar vein, AI could be used to both aggregate opinions and drive consensus among citizens, resolving conflict, finding common ground, and seeking compromise. … [^amodei-loving-grace]

->
+> _Machines of Loving Grace_ … felt like giving form and structure to surpassingly beautiful music that had been echoing in my head for years. … [^amodei-adolescence]

+##### On the mechanics of AI

+> \[T]he right way to think of AI is not as a method of data analysis, but as a virtual biologist who performs all the tasks biologists do, including designing and running experiments in the real world (by controlling lab robots or simply telling humans which experiments to run – as a Principal Investigator would to their graduate students), inventing new biological methods or measurement techniques, and so on.
+It is by speeding up the _whole research process_ that AI can truly accelerate biology. … [^amodei-loving-grace]

+##### On the moral responsibility to convert society to use AI

+> If AI further increases economic growth and quality of life in the developed world, while doing little to help the developing world, we should view that as a terrible moral failure and a blemish on the genuine humanitarian victories in the previous two sections.
+Ideally, powerful AI should help the developing world catch up to the developed world, even as it revolutionizes the latter. … [^amodei-loving-grace]

+> One concern … is people opting out of AI-enabled benefits (similar to the anti-vaccine movement, or Luddite movements more generally).
+There could end up being bad feedback cycles … leading to an ever-increasing gap and even creating a dystopian underclass … This would, once again, place a moral blemish on AI’s positive advances. … [^amodei-loving-grace]

+##### On the importance of crippling China

+> \[I]t seems very important that democracies have the upper hand on the world stage when powerful AI is created. … [^amodei-loving-grace]

+##### On the impact of AI on society

-> If all of this really does happen over 5 to 10 years—the defeat of most diseases, the growth in biological and cognitive freedom, the lifting of billions of people out of poverty to share in the new technologies, a renaissance of liberal democracy and human rights—I suspect everyone watching it will be surprised by the effect it has on them. …
+> If all of this really does happen over 5 to 10 years—the defeat of most diseases, the growth in biological and cognitive freedom, the lifting of billions of people out of poverty to share in the new technologies, a renaissance of liberal democracy and human rights—I suspect everyone watching it will be surprised by the effect it has on them. … [^amodei-loving-grace]

->
+##### On the "stupid simplicity" of AI / On the inevitability of AI

-> \[T]here is something blindingly obvious—something overdetermined—about \[this vision], as if many different attempts to envision a good world inevitably lead roughly here.
+> \[T]here is something blindingly obvious—something overdetermined—about \[this vision], as if many different attempts to envision a good world inevitably lead roughly here. [^amodei-loving-grace]
->
-> — Dario Amodei in "Machines of Loving Grace" (October 2024) [^amodei-loving-grace]

-> I believe we are entering a rite of passage, both turbulent and inevitable, which will test who we are as a species.
-Humanity is about to be handed almost unimaginable power, and it is deeply unclear whether our social, political, and technological systems possess the maturity to wield it. …
->
-> _Machines of Loving Grace_ … felt like giving form and structure to surpassingly beautiful music that had been echoing in my head for years. …
->
 > The formula for building powerful AI systems is incredibly simple, so much so that it can almost be said to emerge spontaneously from the right combination of data and raw computation.
 Its creation was probably inevitable the instant humanity invented the transistor, or arguably even earlier when we first learned to control fire.
-If one company does not build it, others will do so nearly as fast. …
+If one company does not build it, others will do so nearly as fast. … [^amodei-adolescence]

->
-> — Dario Amodei in "The Adolescence of Technology" (January 2026) [^amodei-adolescence]
+##### On the beginning of the "AI age" / On AI as Pandora's box

+> I believe we are entering a rite of passage, both turbulent and inevitable, which will test who we are as a species.
+Humanity is about to be handed almost unimaginable power, and it is deeply unclear whether our social, political, and technological systems possess the maturity to wield it. … [^amodei-adolescence]

+##### On the impact of AI on jobs

 > Dario Amodei — CEO of Anthropic, one of the world's most powerful creators of artificial intelligence — has a blunt, scary warning for the U.S. government and all of us:
 >
 > - AI could wipe out half of all entry-level white-collar jobs — and spike unemployment to 10-20% in the next one to five years, Amodei told us in an interview from his San Francisco office.
 > - Amodei said AI companies and government need to stop "sugar-coating" what's coming: the possible mass elimination of jobs across technology, finance, law, consulting and other white-collar professions, especially entry-level gigs.
 >
-> — Axios article, June 2025 [^axios-amodei]
+> [^axios-amodei]

 #### Elon Musk

-> PETER DIAMANDIS: So can you go through the rationale of UHI?
-How does universal high income work?
->
+##### On unlocking a better future with AI

-> ELON MUSK: Okay, so there’s going to be more digital intelligence than all human intelligence combined and more humanoid robots than all humans.
-And assuming we’re in a benign scenario—Star Trek, Roddenberry, not Cameron situation. …
+> ELON MUSK: … \[T]here’s going to be more digital intelligence than all human intelligence combined and more humanoid robots than all humans. … [^musk-moonshots-220]
->
-> PETER DIAMANDIS: All the blue collar labor is being done by robots.
-All data centers are being done by robots.
->
-> ELON MUSK: Well, the white collar labor will be the first to go.
-Because until you can move atoms, the thing that can be replaced first is anything that involves just digital work.
-Even if it involves tapping keys on a keyboard and moving a mouse, the computer can do that.
-The AI can do that. …
->
-> PETER DIAMANDIS: This is the inspirational part of the podcast, by the way. …
->
-> ELON MUSK: White collar jobs.
-That includes anything like education too. …
->
-> Being a computer used to be a job. … It didn’t used to be a machine. … \[T]here were just buildings full of people just at desks doing calculations. … \[N]ow one laptop with a spreadsheet can outperform a skyscraper of several hundred human computers of people doing calculations.
-What this means is that companies that are entirely AI will demolish companies that are not.
-It won’t be a contest.
->
-> \[Now] would you want even one cell in your spreadsheet to be manually calculated?
-That would be the most annoying cell.
-And you’re like, “God damn it.”
-And it gets it wrong a bunch of the time. …
->

 > PETER DIAMANDIS: But you have a solution to this which is UHI?
 >
 > ELON MUSK: Yes.
-Everyone can have whatever they want.
+Everyone can have whatever they want. …
 >
-> PETER DIAMANDIS: So how does that work?
-How does UHI work?
->
-> ELON MUSK: It’s a good question.
-We have to figure out some—
->
-> PETER DIAMANDIS: I mean it’s not a—I mean, so my concern isn’t the long run, it’s the next three to seven years.
->
-> ELON MUSK: Yes.
-The transition will be bumpy. …We’ll have radical change, social unrest and immense prosperity simultaneously.
->
-> \[F]rankly, if this doesn’t happen, we’d go bankrupt as a country.
-So the national debt is enormous. … \[T]he deficit is growing.
-But so if we don’t have AI and robots, we’re all going to go bankrupt and we’re headed for economic doom.
->
-> DAVE BLUNDIN: We’re going to have competitive pressure from China.
-So this is definitely going to happen. …
->
-> PETER DIAMANDIS: So how does it work?
-Reason through it with me.
->
-> ELON MUSK: Listen, by the way, I’m open to ideas here. … So it’s not like I got this all figured out. …
->
-> PETER DIAMANDIS: So I’m wondering if instead of universal high income, if it’s universal high stuff … and services. …
+> PETER DIAMANDIS: So I’m wondering if instead of universal high income, if it’s universal high stuff … and services. … [^musk-moonshots-220]
->
-> DAVE BLUNDIN: … \[T]o me it’s really clear that we don’t have any system right now to make this go well.
-But AI is a critical part of making it go well. …
->
-> ELON MUSK: I call AI and robotics the supersonic tsunami. …
->

 > PETER DIAMANDIS: This is important for folks to grok because I don’t want to leave people depressed.
 I want people to understand what’s coming.
 So we’re basically demonetizing everything.
 I mean labor becomes the cost of capex and electricity.
 AI is basically intelligence available at a de minimis price.
 So you’re able to produce almost anything.
 Things get down to basic cost of materials, electricity.
 So people can have whatever stuff they want, whatever services they need.
 It’s not—when we say universal high income, it sounds like it’s a tax and redistribute, but that’s not the case.
 >
 > ELON MUSK: I think my best guess for how this will manifest is that … as the efficiency of production or the provision of services increases, prices will drop.
 I mean, prices in dollar terms are the ratio between the output of goods and services and the money supply. … So if your output of goods and services increases faster than the money supply, you will have deflation or vice versa. …
 >
 > And I think we’ll be in this—and this is a prediction I think some others have made, but I will add to it—which is that I think governments will actually be pushing to increase money supply faster.
-They won’t be able to waste the money fast enough, which is saying something.
+They won’t be able to waste the money fast enough, which is saying something. [^musk-moonshots-220]
->
-> DAVE BLUNDIN: Isn’t it crazy how close those timelines just randomly worked out?
-I mean, at the rate we’re expanding the national debt … it’s like right on the edge of becoming Argentina.
->

 > ELON MUSK: But yeah.
 So productivity is going to improve dramatically.
 And it is improving dramatically.
 I think we’ll see—I think we may see high double digit output of goods and services.
 >
 > PETER DIAMANDIS: So profitability of companies go through the roof at some point. … So the question becomes, is that tax by the government, is that then taxed by the government and redistributed as some level of income as a UHI or UBI?